Skip to main content

 At its core, a corporate wellness program is a data-gathering initiative designed to encourage healthier behaviors.
 The data collected can be broadly categorized, and understanding these categories allows you to formulate specific and effective questions.
 Your inquiry begins with identifying the nature of the information being requested and its direct line back to your personal physiology.

 The first layer is often self-reported information.
-This includes (HRAs), which ask about your lifestyle, family medical history, and perceived health status.
+This includes health risk assessments (HRAs), which ask about your lifestyle, family medical history, and perceived health status.
 While seemingly benign, this information can provide a startlingly clear window into your potential health trajectories and genetic predispositions.
 For instance, disclosing a family history of thyroid disorders immediately contextualizes any future data points about your energy levels or metabolic rate.
 This information forms the baseline upon which other data is interpreted.

 The second category is biometric data, which involves direct physiological measurements.
 These are the hard numbers ∞ blood pressure, cholesterol levels, body mass index (BMI), and blood glucose readings.
 These are snapshots of your metabolic and cardiovascular health.